 Principal Audit Procedures

-• We read the various regulatory correspondences
+• We read the various regulatory

-and related documents pertaining to
+correspondences and related documents

-litigation cases and corroborated them with
+pertaining to litigation cases and corroborated

-our understanding of legal position as per
+them with our understanding of legal position

-various statues;
+as per various statues;

 • We obtained legal opinion sought by

-management from the independent legal counsel
+management from the independent legal

-the sustainability of the dispute.
-We discussed
+counsel to review the sustainability of the

-the status and potential exposures in respect
+dispute.
+We discussed the status and potential

-of significant litigation with the company's
+exposures in respect of significant litigation

-internal legal team and obtaining details
+with the company's internal legal team and

-regarding the progress of various litigations
+obtaining details regarding the progress of

-including management views on the likely
+various litigations including management views

-potential exposure;
+magnitude of potential exposure;

 • The various litigation matters were reviewed